 - - Development of React webapps to replace Nanometer Lighting's product page.
 Information about products is located on a flask server in a SQLAlchemy database, hosted on heroku

-- - Developing a tempory network on the Kosciuszko Bridge, and designed months of light shows
+- - Developing a temporary network on the Kosciuszko Bridge, and the design of months of light shows

-- - Miscellaneous networking and the development of a fileserver for the office
+- - Miscellaneous networking tasks and the development of a fileserver for the office

-I did full-stack development work for Kassen Co, a YCombinator funded startup that created a lab information management system for medical Marijuana testing laboratories
+I did full-stack development work for Kassen Co., a YCombinator funded startup that created a lab information management system for medical marijuana testing laboratories.
+Most of my work was developing improvements to report generation across multiple platforms.

-Ran and managed the CS lab for honors students.
+I ran and managed the CS lab for honors students.
 I maintained the network and computers and handled support requests.
-As we've changed locations this year, I'm managed the migration.
+I also handled the migration of the lab and network across campus.

-Hired by a the Garden City Union Free School District to upgrade and replace old computers across 7 schools in the district.
+I was hired by the Garden City Union Free School District to upgrade and replace old computers across 7 schools in the district.
 This included physical maintenance as well as imaging and networking the new computers.